 You do not need any special preparation before the test.
 You eat and drink normally before and after the test.
 Continue to take your usual medication.

-This can measure variations in blood flow in different parts of the heart.
-For example, if can detect any abnormal flow of blood next to a damaged valve.
+This type of echocardiogram can measure variations in blood flow through your heart.
+For example, if can detect any abnormal blood flows next to a damaged valve.
 It can assess how well the heart valves are working.
 You do not need any special preparation before this test.

-This test is done to see how the heart responds to 'stress' such as exercise.
+This test is done to show how well your heart responds to 'stress' such as exercise.
 In this test your doctor may do an echocardiogram, as described above, during or soon after exercise.
 Or you may be given a medication that causes the heart to beat harder and faster.

 In this test you swallow a probe that is attached to a thin tube connecting it to an ultrasound machine.
 This views the heart from within the gullet (oesophagus) which lies just behind the heart.
 This can give a clearer view of the heart than normal echocardiography.
 It is done in situations where a very detailed picture is needed.
 For example, to assess valves before surgery is done to repair damaged valves, or to assess the extent of infection of a heart valve.